Aravind-Jalda/interview-prep/Logging-Stack/logging-stack-scenario-q&a.md

 ---

 ## 1. Application is failing.
-How do you debug?
+How do you debug? check

 - Check logs
 - Identify error